krishnafauj/verdictvault/README.md

 Decentralized File Storage: Uses IPFS to securely store case-related documents.

 Database Support: Stores additional metadata and non-critical information in MongoDB.

+Email Alerts: With the help of EmailJS, users can receive notifications about case updates and case registrations.

 🛠️ Tech Stack